pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 =============
 Installation generally encompasses downloading and generating PyMuPDF and MuPDF from sources.

-This process consists of three steps described below under **"Option 1: Install from Sources"**.
+This process consists of three steps described below under :ref:`InstallSource`.

-**However**, if your operating system is Windows, you can perform a binary setup, detailed out under **"Option 2: Install from Binaries"**.
-This process is **much faster** and requires the download of one 3 MB ZIP or WHL file only - no compiler, no Visual Studio, no download of MuPDF, even no download of PyMuPDF.
+**However**, if your operating system is MS Windows, you can perform a binary setup, detailed out under :ref:`InstallBinary`.
+This process is **much faster** and requires the download of only one 3 MB file (either ``.zip`` or ``.whl``) - no compiler, no Visual Studio, no download of MuPDF, even no download of PyMuPDF.

+.. _InstallSource:

 Option 1: Install from Sources
 -------------------------------